dom-gasperini/mini-gps/README.md

 # mini-gps

-a mini gps location device with up to 1m of precision
+a mini gps location device working on battery power in real time with up to 1 meter of precision

 ## hardware